lucy/tewi-font/README.md

 ![tewifw-bold](https://luz.lu/tewi/tewifw-bold.png)

 # Variants
-tewi2a needs, tewi as a fallback, tewifw is meant to be used after the others.
+tewi2a needs tewi as a fallback. tewifw is meant to be used after the others.

 # License
 Tewi is distributed under the GNU GPLv3 with a [font exception][fe].